rumpkernel/rumprun/README.md

 Note: some of our tools will throw a warning about them being experimental.
-It does not mean that they are not expected to produce a working result.
+It does not mean that they are not expected to produce a working result, just that the usage is not necessarily final.
 The wiki [explains](http://wiki.rumpkernel.org/Repo%3A-rumprun#experimental-nature) further.